Introduction¶

 You can add

-files in Orchard Core modules is not supported.
+.razorfiles in the main Orchard Core Web application, however adding.razorfiles in Orchard Core modules is not supported.
 For this reason, and to have maximum reusability of your razor components, always use the razor class library and add it as a reference to your Orchard Core Web project or Orchard Core module.

 - Create a Razor class library project

-. - Add the project's reference to your web application project.
+OCBlazorLib.csprojand add it to the solutionBlazorCms. - Add the project's reference to your web application project.

 - You can run the following commands to create a new Razor class library project.

-dotnet new razorclasslib -f net8.0 -o OCBlazorLib
+dotnet new razorclasslib -f net10.0 -o OCBlazorLib

 dotnet sln add ./OCBlazorLib